rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 Often that's the point where people start to use a state management library such as [Redux or MobX](https://www.robinwieruch.de/redux-mobx-confusion/).
 But since our whole application is grouped under the umbrella App component, it's sufficient to manage the session state in the App component by using React's local state.
 It only needs to keep track of an authenticated user.
 If a user is authenticated, store it in the local state and pass the authenticated user object down to all components that are interested in it.
 Otherwise, pass it down as `null`.
 That way, all components interested in it can use a conditional rendering to adjust their behavior based on the session state.
 For instance, the Navigation component from the previous section is interested in it, because it has to show different options to authenticated and non authenticated users.

 Let's start to implement the session handling in the App component.
-Because the component handles local state now, you have to refactor it to a ES6 class component.
+Because the component handles local state now, you have to refactor it to an ES6 class component.
 It manages the local state of a `authUser` object, where we don't know yet where it comes from, and passes it to the Navigation component.

 In *src/components/App.js* file: